A chalazion is a hard bump that forms on the eyelid.

 A chalazion can cause complications, though not often.
 Complications may include:

-Your doctor will ask about your symptoms.
+Your doctor will ask about your symptoms and medical history.
 An eye exam will be done.
 Rarely, a sample of fluid from the chalazion is taken and tested in a lab.

 A chalazion will often disappear on its own.
 Treatment may include:

 A warm compress is applied to the affected eyelid several times a day.
 Follow with gentle massage.

 Corticosteroid is injected into the chalazion.
 This is done by an ophthalmologist, but is rarely required.
 Antibiotics may also be used if an infection develops.

 An incision may be made near the chalazion to allow it to drain.
 The procedure is usually performed in the office with a local anesthetic.
 Surgery may be done if the chalazion does not respond to other treatments.
 It may also be considered if the chalazion is very large, grows rapidly, or causes vision problems.

 American Optometric Association